quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part32_REINFORCE_Monte.md

 :p Why might one choose to use a learned state-value function as the baseline?
 ??x
-A learned state-value function \( \hat{v}(s; w) \) can be used as the baseline because it provides an estimate of the expected return from any given state, which can help in differentiating between actions more effectively.
+A learned state-value function $\hat{v}(s; w)$ can be used as the baseline because it provides an estimate of the expected return from any given state, which can help in differentiating between actions more effectively.
 When actions have similar values, a random baseline might not be sufficient to differentiate them well.

 The key benefits include:
 - **Reduced Variance**: The learned value function can capture the structure of the environment better than a simple constant or average reward.